akka/akka/akka-docs/src/main/paradox/general/stream/stream-design.md

 One important consequence of offering only features that can be relied upon is the restriction that Akka Streams cannot ensure that all objects sent through a processing topology will be processed.
 Elements can be dropped for a number of reasons:

- * plain user code can consume one element in a *map(...)* stage and produce an entirely different one as its result
+ * plain user code can consume one element in a *map(...)* operator and produce an entirely different one as its result
  * common stream operators drop elements intentionally, e.g. take/drop/filter/conflate/buffer/…
  * stream failure will tear down the stream without waiting for processing to finish, all elements that are in flight will be discarded
  * stream cancellation will propagate upstream (e.g. from a *take* operator) leading to upstream processing steps being terminated without having processed all of their inputs